Supplement For Third Class:

 57-60 Gutmann notes that the core difficulty for such a view is determining which character, and which methods of character development, will be selected for inculcation.
 Moreover, schools don’t seem to be well-suited for development of specific characters.

-58 She notes, however, that “schools have a much greater capacity than most parents and voluntary associations…for teaching student to reason out loud about disagreements that arise in democratic politics and to understand the political morality appropriate for democracy.”
+58 She notes, on the other hand, that “schools have a much greater capacity than most parents and voluntary associations…for teaching student to reason out loud about disagreements that arise in democratic politics and to understand the political morality appropriate for democracy.”

 59-64 Liberal Moralism:

-59-61 Where those she terms “conservative moralists” would have schools inculcate a particular character and set of moral values, those she terms “liberal moralists would champion schools inculcate 59 “…in children he desire and capacity to make moral choices based on principles that are generalizable among all persons.”
+59-61 Next Gutmann discusses “conservative moralists” who would have schools inculcate a particular character and set of moral values.
+They, champion schools inculcating “…in children the desire and capacity to make moral choices based on principles that are generalizable among all persons.”

 64 In sum, her criticism of the sort of schools those who are committed the conception of a democracy as a family state advance is: “the price of denying democratic authority over schools is dispensing with the democratic purposes of primary education.”